WWZ90/widgets_app/README.md

-# widgets_app
+# Widgets app

-A new Flutter project.
+An app to display the different Flutter widgets.
+Developed with Fernando Herrera's course.
+Using Riverpod.